40th Anniversary of Standards

 The level of cooperation and trust has continued to grow, step by step, until most of the regional differences have disappeared.
 This was greatly helped by the Procedure Guide, which details the every-day ways to conduct meetings, to develop standards, and to collaborate.
 It was first issued in December 2002 after a year of hard work by volunteers and SEMI staff.
 Now, in 2008, informal e-mails, international phone conferences, frequent and rapid distributions of draft documents, and electronic ballots have been commonplace for long enough that one tends to forget how long the evolution of this international process has taken.

 Today the SEMI International Standards Program is in the late stages of acquiring certification by the American National Standards Institute, the US member body to ISO and IEC.
 It has been granted formal liaison with IEC TC 113 on Nanotechnologies.
 SEMI standards are accepted and used worldwide.
 Essentially every tool in every semiconductor fab conforms to SEMI Standards.
-In a recent closed international workshop at NIST on the needs for documentary standards in nanotechnology, SEMI was accepted without question as a significant player and peer among those present: the national metrology laboratories of Canada, France, Germany, Great Britain, Japan, India, Korea, South Africa, Taiwan, and the US; ANSI, ASTM, IEC, IEEE, ISO, OECD, and VAMAS.
+In a recent closed international workshop at NIST on the needs for documentary standards in nanotechnology, SEMI was accepted without question as a significant player and peer among those present: the national metrology laboratories of Canada, China, France, Germany, Great Britain, Holland, India, Japan, Korea, South Africa, Taiwan, and the US; ANSI, ASTM, IEC, IEEE, ISO, OECD, and VAMAS.

 About the author: